Tora1024/User-Manager-App/README.md

-A simple app to do a little in-deep exploring on middlewares
+A simple app to do a little in-deep exploring on using middlewares, and making a custom one.

 Using React and Redux.